luloxi/quaxly-dapp/README.md

 - Build command: `yarn && yarn build && yarn export`
 - Publish directory: `out`
 - Base directory: `interface`

-# 🚧 Backend 🚧 (under construction)

-## Setting up backend

-1. Open a terminal on `backend` folder
-2. Run `yarn` to install dependencies.
-3. Run `node index.js` to start the backend

-## Testing backend

-1. Open a terminal on `backend` folder
-2. Open [http://localhost:3001/proposals](http://localhost:3001/proposals) on your browser to make a call to the API

 # File locations